Sayansurya/Venn-Diagram-based-Ensemble-of-Undersampling-Method/README.md

 # Imbalance Rectification
-Training a Machine Learning Model on Diabetes dataset
+Training a Machine Learning Model on disease dataset